Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection

 Negative frequency-dependent selection is a common form of selection in nature.
 It refers to the fact that it is more advantageous for an individual to be of a type in minority in the population.
 In the case of the orchid Dactylorhiza sambucina for instance, there is a negative frequency-dependent selection on colours due to behavioural responses of pollinators to lack of reward availability \cite{gigord2001negative}.
 In other populations, such a selection can be due to the fact that some predators concentrate on common varieties of prey and overlook rare ones \cite{allen1988frequency}.

 To represent this form of selection, we sample $K_v$ potential parents as usually, and choose the real parent uniformly at random among the potential parents with the less frequent type.
 If there are several 'less frequent types' we choose one of them uniformly at random.
 Notice that to represent such a form of selection, it is necessary to sample more than $2$ potential parents with a positive probability.
 Otherwise it would result in no selection ($\mu\equiv 0$).

-For the sake of simplicity, to compute $\mu$, we will assume that $K_v$ is supported on $\{1,3\}$, but we could consider very general situations.
+For the sake of simplicity, to compute $\mu$, we will assume that $K_v$ is supported on $\{1,3\}$, but we could consider any distribution for $K_v$.
 In this case, if there are $3$ potential parents, for a type $i$ parent to be chosen there are three possibilities.
-Either, all the potential parents are of type $i$, or only one parent is of type $i$ and the two other parents of type $j$ different from $i$, or the three parents are of different types, $i$, $j$ and $k$.
+Either, all the potential parents are of type $i$, or only one parent is of type $i$ and the two other parents are of type $j$ different from $i$, or the three parents are of different types, $i$, $j$ and $k$.
 Summing the probabilities of these three events, we get